 Are you looking for Solo Senior Travel tips?

-I was thrilled when my daughter Victoria invited me to celebrate her birthday in Paris, France, the City of Light!
 That excitement quickly turned to fear when I realized I would have to travel alone from Europe back home to the United States.

-I hadn’t been overseas since I was a teenager, and the thought of flying all that way, making connections in foreign countries, and going through customs by myself was daunting.
-Well, I indeed did travel home, made my connections and went through US Customs.
-Alone.
+I hadn’t been overseas since I was a teenager, and the thought of flying all that way, making connections in foreign countries, and going through customs alone was daunting.

 Here are my Solo Senior Traveler Tips!